healthcare sector

 Steps for the Healthcare sector to take towards the compliance

-Due to aging IT infrastructure and weak IT security practices, the Healthcare sector is one of the greatest targets for cyber-attacks.
-Meaning that technical security measures must be set in order to avoid unauthorized access, mishandle and loss of personal data kept in the server or cloud.
+Due to aging critical IT infrastructure and weak IT security practices, the Healthcare sector is one of the greatest targets for cyber-attacks.
+Meaning that technical security measures must be set in order to avoid unauthorized access to patient data, mishandling and loss of personal data kept in the server or cloud.

 More on: